hayleyabishop/Malachis-Portfolio/OpenShot.md

 ![Timeline](https://i.imgur.com/o9Volem.png)

 You can populate the Timeline by dragging files from the Project Files section and dropping them onto a track in the Timeline.
 By default, OpenShot will start every project with 5 tracks.
-You can add more by clicking the green plus under the word Timeline in the top left of the section.
+You can add more by clicking the green plus under the word "Timeline" in the top left of the section.
 You can adjust your view on the tracks by operating the three sliders highlighted in the image below.
 Note that Tracks work as hierarchical layers.
-That means that a track with a higher numerical value will overlay tracks with lower numerical values if the content plays at the same time.
+That means that a track with a higher numerical value will overlay tracks with lower numerical values.

 ![Timeline zoomed](https://i.imgur.com/P2FaoJM.png)